RetroDECK/ES-DE/FAQ-ANDROID.md

 ## I received an update email to my Gmail account but the APK download link doesn't seem to work?

-There seems to be an issue with the web version of Gmail that a few people have run into.
+There seems to be an issue with Gmail (both web version and app) that a few people have run into.
 Clicking on some external download links will result in extremely slow downloads or the download failing completely.
-The solution is to copy the download link from the email and paste it into the address bar of the web browser, i.e. outside of the Gmail web interface.
+The solution is to copy the download link from the email and paste it into the address bar of a web browser, i.e. outside of the Gmail web interface or outside the Gmail app.
 That should resolve the issue and the APK should download correctly.

 ## Will I lose any settings or data when upgrading to a new release?